 Fair and Slow Fashion

 Another part of the exhibition does not raise its finger, but instead presents the more attractive alternative with the area "Slow Fashion."
-In recent years, a strong green fashion segment has developed, having its central starting point in Berlin.
+In recent years, a strong green fashion branch has developed, whose central starting point is Berlin.

-The green fashion week started 10 years ago with the "Greenshowroom", which first took place featuring a handful of sustainable fashion labels in the Hotel Adlon.
-Later, the fair moved to the E-Werk and finally merged with the Paris-based Ethical Fashion Show to today's NEONYT fair in 2018.
-At the fixed location, Kraftwerk Berlin, the international green fashion scene meets and presents a fashion show twice a year.
+The green fashion week started before 10 years with the "Greenshowroom", which started with a handful of sustainable fashion labels in the Hotel Adlon.
+Later, the fair moved to the E-Werk and finally merged 2018 with the Paris-based Ethical Fashion Show to today's NEONYT fair.
+At the fixed location, Kraftwerk Berlin, 2 once a year presents the international green fashion scene and fashion show there.
 It has long been able to compete with the catwalks of established fashion capitals.

 The exhibition also provides tips for sustainable consumer behavior that every visitor can immediately implement.
-Whether or not fast fashion will disappear from retail and only remain as a part of exhibitions, is questionable.
-However, it is the responsibility of all involved to change the situation in a sustainable way.
+Whether or not fast fashion will only ever be seen in the museum in future can not be answered by the exhibition, because it is the responsibility of all involved to change the situation in a sustainable way.

 Image source & copyright by National Museums in Berlin, Museum of European Cultures / David von Becker